Self-Supervised Traffic Advisors: Distributed, Multi-view Traffic Prediction for Smart Cities: Related Work

 Our proposed method lies at the nexus of several applications of machine learning: video prediction, lifelong learning, and networked learning.
 While we note that there is extensive work on prediction, including for traffic occupancy, using supervised learning \cite{itkina2019dynamic,wang2021predrnn,salzmann2020trajectron++}, here we focus on self-supervised learning from unlabeled, raw video.

-\emph{Video Prediction.} In modern video prediction, the objective is to estimate future frames of video given previous frames, typically using deep neural networks \cite{oprea2020review_video_pred,mathieu2015deep,finn2016_unsupervised_vid_pred,walker2016_forecast_var_autoenc_stat_img,lotter2016deep,babaeizadeh2017stochastic}.
+\emph{Video Prediction.} In modern video prediction, the objective is to estimate future frames of video given previous frames, typically using deep neural networks \cite{mathieu2015deep,walker2016_forecast_var_autoenc_stat_img,babaeizadeh2017stochastic}.
 This task is attractive from a data collection perspective since it is often amenable to self-supervision.
-However, a key challenge is that individual frames are high-dimensional, resulting in a more difficult problem than just processing a single image; this has been tackled by using recurrent architectures \cite{finn2016_unsupervised_vid_pred,babaeizadeh2017stochastic,xu2018structure} (which we employ in the present work) and by learning to predict from one or two input frames plus optical flow data \cite{li2018flow,vijayanarasimhan2017_sfm_net}.
+However, a key challenge is that individual frames are high-dimensional, resulting in a more difficult problem than just processing a single image; this has been tackled by using recurrent architectures \cite{babaeizadeh2017stochastic,xu2018structure} (which we employ in the present work).

-Video prediction typically focuses on a single camera, with the goal of either learning visual dynamics \cite{finn2016_unsupervised_vid_pred,liang2017dual,walker2016_forecast_var_autoenc_stat_img,lotter2016deep} or interpolating video spatially and temporally \cite{lu2017flexible}.
+Video prediction typically focuses on a single camera, with the goal of either learning visual dynamics \cite{walker2016_forecast_var_autoenc_stat_img} or interpolating video spatially and temporally \cite{lu2017flexible}.
 By contrast, the present work is concerned with \emph{many} static, networked cameras, which resembles the surveillance and multi-view use cases in the literature.
-In surveillance, video prediction has been paired with background modeling to efficiently detect anomalies \cite{duque2007prediction,zhang2013background,yu2019surveillance}; interestingly, while deep learning architectures \cite{ma2017surveillance,chen2020anomaly,zhang2022surveillance} are sometimes more effective than classical methods \cite{lee2005effective,brutzer2011evaluation,barnich2010vibe}, research in background modeling is ongoing \cite{li2020adaptive}.
-In the multi-view case, the challenge of a high-dimensional input is augmented, leading to a variety of efforts to interpolate or synthesize new views by leveraging information shared between views \cite{vyas2020multi,shiraz2021novel,pan2020cross}.
+In surveillance, video prediction has been paired with background modeling to efficiently detect anomalies \cite{zhang2013background}.
+In the multi-view case, the challenge of a high-dimensional input is augmented, leading to a variety of efforts to interpolate or synthesize new views by leveraging information shared between views \cite{vyas2020multi,pan2020cross}.
 In this work, we consider the multi-view case, but from far-apart cameras, and still seek to learn to share information.

 \emph{Lifelong Learning.} Also known as continual, sequential, or incremental learning, this is the process of learning from data that arrive sequentially, with only a small portion of input data available at a time \cite{parisi2019continual}.
 The major challenge is that training a model on recent data may significantly impact its performance on past data; i.e., methods seek to ``learn without forgetting'' \cite{delange2021continual}.
 Most work in this space is concerned with supervised, task-based settings; while our setting is instead unsupervised, we are still concerned with saving the \emph{best} data to train an \ac{ssta}, since storage space is limited.